 - Read guest reviews, compare prices and book the Hostellerie St-Antoine with TripAdvisor

-Hotel Chiffre in the city centre was a typical coaching inn, accommodating travellers on the mail coaches that criss-crossed France.
-38 rooms and suites are decorated in comfortable, old-fashioned fabrics and colours and rates are reasonable.
+Hotel Chiffre in the city center was a typical coaching inn, accommodating travelers on the mail coaches that crisscrossed France.
+38 rooms and suites are decorated in comfortable, old-fashioned fabrics and colors and rates are reasonable.